-The Fund's investment in capital assets for the year ended December 31, 2023, was \$1.4 billion, net of accumulated depreciation.
+The Fund's investment in capital assets for the year ended December 31, 2023, was \$1.4 billion, net of accumulated depreciation and amortization.
 This represents an increase of \$21.0 million (1.5%) compared to 2022.
-Addition of capital assets was offset by increased depreciation and disposals.
+The addition of capital assets was offset by increased depreciation and disposals.
 Highlights of the Fund's major capital assets placed in service during 2023 include the following:

-- \$71.4 million for Water infrastructure improvements and rehabilitation - \$6.8 million for Tolt & Cedar infrastructure and facility improvements - \$3.2 million for heavy equipment - \$2.5 million for Cedar Falls power service upgrade.
+- \$71.4 million for water infrastructure improvements and rehabilitation - \$6.8 million for Tolt & Cedar infrastructure and facility improvements - \$3.2 million for heavy equipment - \$2.5 million for Cedar Falls power service upgrade.